 Her name was Elsie.

-7. According to the American Kennel Club, the Borzoi is the 99th most popular dog breed in America.
+7. According to the American Kennel Club, the Borzoi dog breed is the 99th most popular dog breed in the United States.

 Want to learn more about the Borzoi?
-You can find out more about this dynamic breed here.
+You can find out more breed information here.